shourovj/shourovj.github.io/bggen/blog-base/content/grfp.md

 After you apply, you get feedback from the reviewers (whether your application was accepted or rejected).
 Here's the feedback I got:

-- Feedback I recieved from the reviewer panel: [pdf link](../../../doc/grfp_statements/reviewer-feedback.pdf)
+- Feedback I received from the reviewer panel: [pdf link](../../../doc/grfp_statements/reviewer-feedback.pdf)

 ### 3. Why do I think I succeeded in applying for NSF GRFP?